 On a weekend when we had not much to do, we decided to explore “locally” within the US.

-So, one bright Saturday morning, we took a flight to El Paso, Texas, which was the closest airport to White Sands.
+So, on a sunny Saturday morning, we took a flight to El Paso, Texas, which was the closest airport to White Sands.
 El Paso is the 6th largest city in Texas, and is the only major city in Texas that is in Mountain Time Zone, the rest of Texas being in Central Time.
-El Paso and the whole area including White Sands are part of the northern end of the Chihuahua Desert, which extends into Chihuahua state in Mexico.
-EL Paso is home to Ft Bliss, one of the largest military complexes of the United States Army.
+El Paso and the whole area including White Sands are parts of the Northern End of the Chihuahua Desert, which extends into Chihuahua state in Mexico.
+EL Paso is home to Ft Bliss, one of the largest military multiplexes of the United States Army.

-We rented a car in El Paso, and the first stop was brunch at El Taquito, a small Mexican hole in the wall place in a strip center by a lavenderia, near the El Paso airport.
-Their specialties were Flautas, and we had some of the best flautas we have ever had.
+We then rented a car in El Paso, and the first stop was for the brunch at El Taquito, a small Mexican restaurant .

-Hwy 54 was quite deserted, and being a desert area and windy, there was a lot of dust flying around.
-We passed Orogrande a small town that had seen better days; initially we thought it was deserted but then saw that there were people living there.
-This and several other gold mining towns in the area are mostly deserted ghost towns as the gold found here was not in as abundance as originally thought
+Highway 54 was seemed deserted, and being a desert area and windy, there was a lot of dust flying around.
+We passed Orogrande a small town in USA .
+Initially it was thought to be deserted but then saw that there were people living there.
+This and several other gold mining towns in the area are mostly deserted ghost towns as the gold found here were not in in abundance as estimated previously .

-Shortly after we passed Orogrande, we saw a huge area that was used by Fort Bliss, between the road and the distant Sacramento Mountains; a desert area.
+Shortly after passing the Orogrande, a huge area was seen that was used by Fort Bliss, between the road and the distant Sacramento Mountains; a desert area.
 We did see the presence of military vehicles here so it was definitely in use.

-The ride was flat with desert brush, so not very interesting; and we soon arrived at Alamogordo.
-After checking in at the hotel and dropping our stuff, we headed to White Sands National Monument, which was 13 miles south of Alamogordo on Hwy 70.
+The ride tolled into boredom but we soon reached Alamogordo.
+After checking in at the hotel and dropping our stuff, we headed to White Sands National Monument, which was 13 miles south of Alamogordo on Highway 70.
 We passed Hollman Air Force Base, and then arrived at White Sands Visitor Center.
-Went in and got educated on the geography, formation, wildlife etc of this place.
-The Visitor center was well worth stopping over at.
+Acquired the various knowledges like on the geography, formation, wildlife etc of this place which was worthy spending your precious time.

 Turns out This National Monument is within the Tularosa Basin, that was used by the US govt after the Pearl Harbor bombing to set up a Bombing & Gunnery range, and for testing weapons, and is still in use by the US Govt.
 So the National Monument is completely surrounded by the Hollman AFB and the White Sand missile testing range; to the extent that the National Monument gets closed when missiles are being tested.
 And to boot, just 65 miles north, is the Trinity site, where the world’s first atom bomb was detonated as a test of the Manhattan Project.